For Authors

 Submit your paper

-If you have a project that you feel has made a significant improvement, or an innovation you'd like to share with your peers, we encourage you to submit a paper.
+If you have a project that you feel has made a significant improvement or an innovation you'd like to share with your peers, we encourage you to submit a paper.

-Submission are welcome in the following areas of endeavors:
+Submissions are welcome in the following areas:

 - Urban drainage